 • No waiting times –NHS are having long waiting lists for treatment, but by travelling you can get treatment significantly sooner.
 And in some cases get a refund for general surgery abroad.

 • Specialist services – private clinics abroad tend to offer specialised medical staff and medical equipment.
-Cause if you are paying you are expecting high-level surgeon and that is what private medical clinics abroad do offer
+Cause if you are paying you are expecting a high-level surgeon and that is what private medical clinics abroad do offer

 • Service is not available on NHS – there is more than one treatment for same diagnoses and we think you should be given a choice, so do EU, now you can choose specialist and clinic abroad and NHS will have to partly or fully cover costs of treatment according to EU directive.